 I ache to go outside.
 You already know this, but it’s worth stressing: though I am safe here, tucked away on the inside, my ache for the outside has never been greater.
 Not outside my home, I mean I wanna really go outside.
 A short time ago, when reality dropped on the ground, it cracked a bit, and I had the strangest feeling that I could feel a breeze through that crack.
 Or something, I don’t know, it’s gone now, the crack is scabbed over and I don’t know how to rip it off.
 The only outside I really know is the one outside my home.
 That barrier is so intuitive, it makes it so easy to make sense of things when there is one inside (home) and one outside (wilderness), because there’s always a tangible thing to strive for on the other side if you don’t like the one you’re on.
 Without that delineation between inside and outside, how on earth would I know where I am or where I should go?

-Designers ought to recognize their collective role as the oil in the machine of capitalism, and how this machine authors our perception of reality.
-It limits us to a belief system centered on oppositional constructs such as authenticity vs. artificiality, nature vs.culture, and original vs. copy.
-To better understand this role in the context of 2020, we need to look at what has been going on in the marketplace, as capital reveals itself more and more deeply, inextricably bound to design as an industry.
+Designers often perceive their own and each other's work in abstract, fantastical ways, projecting a belief system centered on oppositional constructs such as authenticity vs. artificiality, nature vs. culture, and original vs. copy, in order to psychologically cicumvent the fact that design is simply a commodity service.
+To better understand the hegemony of these particular binaries in the context of 2020, we need to look at what has been going on in the marketplace, as capital reveals itself more and more deeply, inextricably bound to design as an industry.
 I find brand strategy to be a useful lens to see how the “authenticity” construct in particular shapes the role of the graphic designer, and that is what I seek to investigate in this essay.

 We can’t go outside right now.
 Outside is nature, which is beautiful, noble, authentic, but unfortunately contaminated right now.
 The inside is where it’s safe.
 The inside and the outside are comfortable for me, even when they aren’t, because at least I can make sense of them as two opposites.
 We all can — how democratic!
 We are computers, going around saying “0, 1, 0, 1, 0, 0, 1, ...” and so on.
 Fully automated, fully autonomous, each and every one of us.
 Through each binary we hone our vision of reality, each allows us to touch, know, and see the spectrum between the real and the unreal.
 We can code, with binaries.